colingorrie/digital-garden/_notes/language-learning.md

 ---
-title: "Language learning"
+title: 'Language learning'
 ---

-This article contains practical advice for [[Language learning]].
+This article contains practical advice for [[Language]] learning.
 For the academic study of how humans learn second languages, see [[Second language acquisition]].

 ## Soft Skills